HDrizzle/stack_machine/README.md

 2. `GOTO` - Saves the 2 execution pointer GOTO latches (each of them are 1 byte) to the execution pointer
 3. `GOTO-IF` - Reads the LSB of the value in the goto decider latch and does a GOTO only if it is 1, otherwise does nothing
 4. `HALT` - Stops the clock, usefull for debugging
-5. `CALL` - Effectively the same as `GOTO` but creates a new stack frame by pushing the return address and stack frame pointer onto the call stack.
-The stack frame pointer will be calculated as `ToS - (NArgs - 1)` where `ToS` is the current top-of-stack pointer, and `NArgs` is the number of arguments passed to the function on the stack (bits 4 - 11 of this instruction).
-This calculation will ensure that the bottum of the newly called function's stack frame will be at the first of its arguments.
+5. `CALL` - Effectively the same as `GOTO` but also pushes the return address (current value of program counter) onto the call stack.
+Note: The return address can be copied as-is and does not need to be incremented because it will be incremented normally after each `RETURN` instruction when it is used.
-6. `RETURN` - The program counter will be set to bits 16 - 31 of the 32-bit word poped off the call stack (this is the return address).
-The stack-frame pointer will be ignored as it is no longer needed.
+6. `RETURN` - The program counter will be set to the return address popped off the top of the call stack.
-7. `READ-VAR` - Reads from the stack at the current stack frame pointer + bits 4 - 11 of this instruction.
+7. `OFFSET-READ` - Reads value from below the ToS.
+Bits 4 - 11 are the offset to be subtracted from the ToS pointer.
 Bits 12 - 15 address device to read the bus.
-8. `WRITE-VAR` - Similar to `READ-VAR` except writes to stack.
-Bits 8 - 11 address device to write to the bus, bits 4 - 7 & 12 - 15 are the variable offset.
+8. `OFFSET-WRITE` - Writes value below the ToS.
+Bits 4 - 7 & 12 - 15 are the stack offset.
+Bits 8 - 11 address device to write to the bus.

 # Bus